spack/spack/lib/spack/docs/getting_started.rst

 .. note::
-   If you chose to install Spack into a directory on Windows that is set up to require Administrative Privleges, Spack will require elevated privleges to run.
+   If you chose to install Spack into a directory on Windows that is set up to require Administrative Privileges, Spack will require elevated privileges to run.
-   Administrative Privleges can be denoted either by default such as ``C:\Program Files``, or aministrator applied administrative restrictions on a directory that spack installs files to such as ``C:\Users``
+   Administrative Privileges can be denoted either by default such as ``C:\Program Files``, or aministrator applied administrative restrictions on a directory that spack installs files to such as ``C:\Users``